 An established record of developing a strong bilingual and bicultural foundation starting from the youngest age group

 EtonHouse schools regard the child as the first and singularly most important consideration.
-How we view children determines our interactions with them.
+How we view our learners determines our interactions with them.

-In our schools, we view children as competent thinkers and communicators.
+In our schools, we view learners as competent thinkers and communicators.
 They are:

-The ‘image of child’ informs not only our philosophy, curriculum, and environment design but also our training and recruitment.
+The ‘image of learners’ informs not only our philosophy, curriculum, and environment design but also our training and recruitment.